 - Strand 4: Collaboration and leadership.
 The aims of this unit are to enhance skills in collaboration, leadership and staff management, by fostering an understanding of the SENCO’s key role in leading sensitively within a multicultural context, emphasising the essential nature of interpersonal relationships for effective planning and delivery of interventions, and how to enhance their own and others’ personal and professional development.

 To successfully complete this course delegates will need to complete the following:

 Three Applied Practice Tasks (equivalent to 2000 words):

-- SEND Policy analysis Analyse the SEND/inclusion policies from your own school and your placement school to compare the language used and the approaches taken to management of SEND and inclusion issues across the schools.
+- SEND Policy analysis: Analyse the SEND/inclusion policies from your own school and your placement school to compare the language used and the approaches taken to the management of SEND and inclusion issues across the schools.

 - Review of SEND provision within your setting.

 Summarise either in narrative or diagrammatically the different levels of SEND provision in the school and the process of how pupils level of SEND provision is reviewed and revised.
 Critically reflect and comment on areas of strength in your settings current model and evaluate how far the current model reflects a graduated approach to SEND provision.

 - Strand 1 – M level assignment – a critical analysis of the relationship between the culture and ethos of your setting/locality and international research on inclusive educational provision for learners with SEND (3000 words)